Movies & TV / Reviews

 Chris Parker – Tommy

-Director Josh Ruben presents a uniquely fresh take on the slasher horror-thriller genre by mashing it up with a sentimental romantic comedy with the horror-rom-com Heart Eyes.
-Imagine a couple in a typical romantic comedy suddenly becomes the target of a typical slasher killer, and that’s the general idea.
-The good thing is that the strategy mostly works in Heart Eyes.
+Director Josh Ruben presents a uniquely fresh take on the slasher horror-thriller genre by mashing it up with a sentimental romantic comedy in the horror-rom-com Heart Eyes.
+Imagine that a couple in a typical romantic comedy suddenly becomes the target of a typical slasher killer, and that’s the general idea.
+The good thing is that for the most part, the strategy works in Heart Eyes.

 Olivia Holt makes a strong leading lady turn in Heart Eyes as Ally, a young jewelry advertising employee who just produced a massively mistimed ad campaign for her boss, Monica (Watkins), on Valentine’s Day when a cross-country serial murderer, the Heart Eyes Killer, is on the loose in Seattle.
 The Heart Eyes Killer has a particular modus operandi, always targeting couples and striking on Valentine’s Day.
 Monica brings in a charming freelance marketing pro, Jay Simmons (Gooding), to help the massively embarrassed Ally clean up her mess with the ad campaign.
-Ally already had an awkward meet-cute with Jay at the coffee shop earlier, and the sparks between the two are already flying.
+Earlier, Ally and Jay had an awkward meet-cute at the coffee shop, and the sparks between the two are already flying.

-Even though Jay and Ally aren’t a couple, Heart Eyes spies the two leaving a business dinner when Ally kisses Jay as part of a ruse after the duo runs into Ally’s ex-boyfriend, who coincidentally arrives with his new girlfriend.
-While Ally and Jay share a clear attraction for one another, Ally is a cynic about true love, while Jay is a desperate romantic.
-Heart Eyes marks Ally and Jay for a Valentine’s Day massacre unless they can overcome the odds and prove that true love isn’t a fantasy.
+Even though Jay and Ally are not a couple, Heart Eyes spies the two leaving a business dinner.
+Ally kisses Jay as part of a ruse after the duo runs into Ally’s ex-boyfriend, who coincidentally arrives with his new girlfriend.
+Ally and Jay share a clear attraction for one another, and Ally is a cynic about true love, while Jay is a desperate romantic.
+Heart Eyes marks Ally and Jay for a Valentine’s Day massacre unless they can overcome the odds and prove that true love is not a fantasy.

 Ruben has fun with the comedic aspect of his slasher romp.
 The film earns its R-rating, but the kills are executed in an over-the-top cartoonish manner from the opening prologue until the end.
-Heart Eyes riffs on the conventions of rom-coms and horror thrillers while still having fun with the genres and ultimately reinforcing them.
+Heart Eyes riffs on the conventions of rom-coms and horror thrillers while still enjoying the genres, and ultimately reinforcing them.
 The process renders Heart Eyes as a combination of parody and pastiche.
-The rom-com twist to the typical slasher killer premise also provides a nice change of pace to the usual predictable sequence of events.
-Instead of focusing on a singular person or group of characters seeking to survive the night, the plot focuses on the main couple typically found in a romantic comedy.
+The rom-com twist to the typical slasher killer premise provides a nice change of pace to the usual predictable sequence of events.
+Rather than concentrating on a singular person or group of characters seeking to survive the night, the plot focuses on the main couple typically found in a romantic comedy.

 Weirdly, Ally and Jay bond and fall for each other throughout this chaotic ordeal.
-While that’s not always unusual for the horror or thriller genres, the way it mixes in those classic rom-com elements livens up the process.
-It also helps that Holt and Gooding portray solid leads with great chemistry who play off one another incredibly well.
-The horror comedy elements allow the jokes to have more of a cutting edge than the typical rom-com, specifically when Ally and Jay take refuge in a fan with another couple at a drive-in theater.
+That is not unusual for the horror or thriller genres, but the way it mixes in those classic rom-com elements livens up the process.
+Holt and Gooding portray solid leads with great chemistry who play off each other incredibly well.
+The horror comedy elements allow the jokes to possess more of a cutting edge than those in the typical rom-com, specifically when Ally and Jay take refuge in a van with another couple at a drive-in theater.

-Elsewhere, Jordana Brewster delivers a fun break against type as a Seattle detective investigating the Heart Eyes case, Detective Janine Shaw, who’s partnered with her colleague, Detective Hobbs (Sawa).
+Elsewhere, Jordana Brewster delivers an entertaining break against type as a Seattle detective investigating the Heart Eyes case, Detective Janine Shaw, who’s partnered with her colleague, Detective Hobbs (Sawa).
 The obvious joke aside, Brewster and Sawa’s presence and dynamic in this film are amusing, considering their own cinematic history as horror alums.
-However, Brewster is wonderfully charismatic and steals multiple scenes portraying the apparently single but still-looking Shaw.
+Brewster is wonderfully charismatic and steals multiple scenes portraying the apparently single but still-looking, Shaw.

-At a relatively modest budget of around $18 million, Heart Eyes features a rough-around-the-edges style that’s at times appealing due to its horror premise.
-However, that roughness sometimes leads to some befuddling moments that don’t stand up to credulity, where the lower production values appear more evident.
-There’s a protracted sequence where the main characters become stuck in a police station.
-While the movie attempts to explain the lack of activity due to the holiday, it makes less sense considering the media hysteria surrounding the Heart Eyes killer.
+At a relatively modest budget of around $18 million, Heart Eyes features a rough-around-the-edges style that is appealing at times, due to its horror premise.
+However, that roughness sometimes leads to some befuddling moments that do not stand up to credulity, where the lower production values appear more evident.
+In a protracted sequence, the main characters become stuck in a police station.
+Although the movie attempts to explain the lack of activity due to the holiday, it does not make much sense considering the media hysteria surrounding the Heart Eyes killer.